How to Build a Social Content Engine for Your Brand

 The engine monitors social platforms for trending formats, sounds, hooks, and content patterns.
 This isn't manual trend research -- it's automated signal detection that identifies what's working in your category, on your target platforms, in real time.

 Signal detection answers the question "what should we make?" with data, not intuition.
-Hootsuite's 2024 Social Trends Report found that brands using data-driven content planning consistently outperform those relying on editorial calendars alone.
+Hootsuite's Social Trends research has consistently found that brands using data-driven content planning outperform those relying on editorial calendars alone -- and the gap has widened as posting volume has increased across platforms.

 Layer 2: AI-Powered Production